 Most people want their children to remain smoke-free.
 We all know it impacts their health negatively, and the longer you smoke, the more damage it causes.
 Furthermore, studies have shown that teen smokers turn into adult smokers.
 Most smokers begin smoking before the age of 19; if young people can stay smoke-free until age 19, they are likely to stay smoke-free for the rest of their lives.

 It is very important to discuss the subject of tobacco addiction with children of all ages.
 Talking with your kids can help them avoid succumbing to peer pressure and the other numerous influences that lead to smoking.
-You also want to make sure that they are well informed with facts, instead of common myths about smoking.
+You also want to make sure that they are well informed with facts, rather than the common myths about smoking.
 Keeping an open dialogue will give you the opportunity to correct any false information your children may have picked up.We understand that starting a conversation with a child about smoking may be a little difficult.
 Here are some suggestions to help you get started.
-Click on the links to get facts that will help you in your conversation.
+(Click for more tips.)

 - Ask the child what they know about smoking and addiction.